Mustafa Sandal: Personal life and education

 Mustafa Sandal was born in Istanbul.
 His father Yusuf Sandal was from Erzincan, while his mother Tülin İleri was from Adana.
 The family lived in Arnavutköy, Istanbul.
 His maternal grandfather was musician Hüseyin İleri who worked for TRT.

 Mustafa Sandal had his primary education in Tarabya at Özel Dost School.
 He later moved to Geneva and got enrolled in Collège du Léman.
 After 8 years of studying, he went to the United States and started studying at the New Hampshire University.
 In 1996, he continued his studies at the American College of London.
 He learned English, Italian and French.
 He also served in the military for 28 days in 1999 in Malatya.
 Sandal, known for his passion for flying, is a certified pilot.

 Sandal was married on 13 January 2008 in Hôtel Les Ottomans à Istanbul to the famous Serbian singer Emina Jahović whom he met in July 2004 in Bodrum, Muğla.
 The couple's first child, Yaman, was born by Caesarean section in Istanbul on 8 August 2008.
 On 26 July 2011, the Sandals announced that they were expecting their second child in the winter.
 On 21 February 2012, Emina Sandal gave birth at the American Hospital to a baby boy, Yavuz.
 The couple's children speak both Turkish and Serbian.
 The couple divorced in 2018, citing irreconcilable differences.

 Sandal married Melis Sütşurup on 3 June 2022 at the Turkish embassy in Rome, Italy.

+Sandal is known supporter of Beşiktaş JK.
+He performed has performed at the club's stadium during several major official events and championship celebration ceremonies.